neonKnights/sCHEMe-poll/README.md

 As I wrote, I'm not going to develop this project as it was just a single-task project that succeed.
 I don't recommend to re-use this anyway.
-However if you felt some nned of contribution, you would be welcome!
+However if you felt some need of contribution, you would be welcome!